nikerego/optimizing-ml-pipeline/README.md

 **1. Sampling Methods:**

 This helps us choose suitable parameters for our model.
-We have several choices such as random sampling, grid search, Bayesian sampling to name a few.
+We have several choices such as random sampling, grid search, bayesian sampling to name a few.
 These will vary based on the model of interest and can be continuous or discrete values.

 **2. Early Stopping Policy:**

 This part of the pipeline establishes the stopping criterion for the chosen sampling method to automatically terminate.
 It helps to eliminate unnecessary compute time.

 We use a BanditPolicy as our stopping criteria with evaluation interval at 2 and slack factor equals 0.1.

 **3. Performance Metrics:**

-A performance metric is required to be specified in the configuration so the optimizer as well as we need to specify whether this metric has to be maximized or minimized.
-The parameters are tuned with accuracy is our performance metric with the goal to maximize it.
+A performance metric is required to be specified in the configuration so the optimizer knows whether this metric has to be maximized or minimized.
+The parameters are tuned with accuracy as the performance metric with the goal to maximize it.

-I chose a RandomParameter sampler.
-I chose this to avoid long compute time as compared to doing an exhaustive grid search This would also not result in substantial loss in accuracy.
+I chose a RandomParameter sampler to avoid long compute time as compared to doing an exhaustive grid search with minimal loss in accuracy.
 The parameter C is used to prevent over fitting while the max_iter helps reduce the overall compute time.
 Choice of these two parameters helps the algorithm search over the appropriate space without and prevents the process from running too long.